mgechev/blog.mgechev.com/content/post/2012-08-29-self-invoking-functions-in-javascript-or-immediately-invoked-function-expression.md

 }());
 {{< / highlight >}}

-An alternative syntax, which Crockford calls “dog balls”, is declared as follows:
+An alternative syntax, which Crockford calls “dog balls”, is as follows:

 {{< highlight JavaScript >}}(function () {
     //body
 })();
 {{< / highlight >}}

-I presonally find the second variant to be more clear.
+I personally find the second variant to be more clear.

 You can also pass parameters to the self-invoking functions.
-It is a commonly used practice to have references to different global objects:
+It is a commonly used practice to pass references to global objects:

 {{< highlight JavaScript >}}(function (w, d, $) {
    //body
 }(window, document, jQuery));
 {{< / highlight >}}

-It is not recommended too have many arguments (aka. more than 3-4) because when the function becomes larger, you will have to scroll every time you forget a parameter name, and with a lot of arguments that will happen often.
-Even if the arguments’ names are easy for you to remember, if your code is read by other developers, it will be difficult for them to figure out what is going on.
+It is not recommended to pass too many arguments (for instance, more than 3-4) because when the function becomes larger, we will have to scroll every time you forget a parameter name, and with a lot of arguments that will happen often.
+Even if the arguments’ names are easy to remember, if the code is read by other developers, it will be difficult for them to figure out what is going on.

-Usually the use of self-invoking functions is in the module pattern.
-It happens when we keep the reference to the function’s return value.
-Exactly the return value is the public API of the defined module:
+Usually the module pattern is implemented using self-invoking functions.
+In the module pattern, we keep the reference to the function’s returned object.
+In such case we consider the return value as the public API of the module:

 {{< highlight JavaScript >}}var module = (function () {
-    //private
+  // private
   return {
-    //public
-    }
+    // public
+  };
 }());
 {{< / highlight >}}

-Since there are a lot of articles about the module pattern, I will not go into detail about it.
+Since there are a lot of articles about the module pattern, we skip the details.

+**Important note**

-A self-invoking function is function which invokes itself – we already have a name for that and it is recursion.
-That is the reason Ben Alman gave them a new name: [Immediately Invoked Function Expression (IIFE).][1]
-It is recommended to use te IIFE term as it is far more semantically correct and clear.
+In programming we usually call functions which invoke themselves recursive functions.
+That is the reason Ben Alman gave self-invoking functions a new name: [Immediately Invoked Function Expression (IIFE).][1]
+It is recommended to use the term IIFE since it's semantically correct and more clear.

 Edited by: [Brayden Aimar][2]